Charleston, West Virginia: History

-Beginnings
+Establishment

-After the American Revolutionary War, pioneers began making their way out from the early settlements.
-Many slowly migrated into the western part of Virginia.
-Capitalizing on its many resources made Charleston an important part of Virginia and West Virginia history.
-Today, Charleston is the largest city in the state and the state capital.
+After the American Revolutionary War, pioneers began making their way across the Appalachian Mountains into western Virginia.
+Virginian militia officer William Morris built the first permanent settlement in the Kanawha Valley, named Fort Morris, in 1773.
+It was about 20 mi upstream of modern Charleston, at the confluence of Kellys Creek, and was used extensively during the American Revolution.

-Charleston's history goes back to the 18th century.
 Thomas Bullitt was deeded 1250 acre of land near the mouth of the Elk River in 1773.
-It was inherited by his brother, Cuthbert Bullitt, upon his death in 1778, and sold to Col. George Clendenin in 1786.
-The first permanent settlement, Fort Lee, was built in 1787 by Col. Savannah Clendenin and his company of Virginia Rangers.
+It was inherited by his brother, Cuthbert Bullitt, upon his death in 1778, and sold to Colonel George Clendenin in 1786.
+Clendenin and his company of Virginia Rangers built the first permanent settlement, Fort Lee, in 1787.
 This structure occupied the area that is now the intersection of Brooks Street and Kanawha Boulevard.
-Historical conjecture indicates that Charleston is named after Col. Clendenin's father, Charles.
-"Charles Town" was later shortened to "Charleston" to avoid confusion with another Charles Town in eastern West Virginia, which was named after George Washington's brother Charles.

-Six years later, the Virginia General Assembly officially established Charleston.
+Historical conjecture indicates that Charleston is named after Clendenin's father, Charles.
+In 1794, the Virginia General Assembly officially established Charlestown.
 On the 40 acre that made up the town in 1794, 35 people inhabited seven houses.

-Charleston is part of Kanawha County.
-The origin of the word Kanawha (pronounced "Ka-NAH-wah"), Ka(h)nawha, derives from the region's Iroquoian dialects meaning "water way" or "Canoe Way" implying the metaphor, "transport way", in the local language.
-It was and is the name of the river that flows through Charleston.
-The grammar of the "hard H" sound soon dropped out as new arrivals of various European languages developed West Virginia.
-The phrase has been a matter of Register (sociolinguistics).
-A two-story jail was the first county structure to be built, with the first floor literally dug into the bank of the Kanawha River.

-Daniel Boone, who was commissioned a lieutenant colonel of the Kanawha County militia, was elected to serve in 1791 in the Virginia House of Delegates.
-As told in historical accounts, Boone walked all the way to Richmond, the state capital.
-Boone served alongside Major William Morris Jr at the House of Delegates representing Kanawha.
+In 1791, Daniel Boone, who was commissioned a lieutenant colonel of the Kanawha County militia, was elected to serve in the Virginia House of Delegates.
+Boone supposedly walked all the way to Richmond, the state capital.
+He served alongside Major William Morris Jr, representing Kanawha.